annasoleporta/STORM_release_analysis/README.md

 #### Inputs
 - Required input parameters:
-    - FileNameMain: name of the file with XYT coords of **MAIN** channel with path and extension, e.g. `example/ReadCoords3_results/XYTcoordinates.txt`
+    - FileNameMain: name of the file with XYT coords of **MAIN** channel with path and extension.
-    - FileNameRef: name of the file with XYT coords of **REFERENCE** channel with path and extension, e.g. `example/ReadCoords3_results/XYTref.txt`
+    - FileNameRef: name of the file with XYT coords of **REFERENCE** channel with path and extension.
-    - FileNameFid: name of the file with XYT coords of **FIDUCIAL** channel with path and extension, e.g. `example/ReadCoords3_results/XYTfid.txt`
+    - FileNameFid: name of the file with XYT coords of **FIDUCIAL** channel with path and extension.
     - Bandwidth: parameter for clustering, in nm (half radius of particle).
     - MinPts: minimum number of localizations in a cluster.
     - MaxDiam: maximum diameter of clusters in reference channel (longest axis), in nm.